utkarsh-sanjivan/India-Covid-Data/README.md

 # covid-india-data
-A application to display Covid numbers in India
+A application to display Covid numbers in India.